By Grace Hancock

 Common Treatments for Facial and Dental Trauma

 Treatment for facial and dental trauma depends on the location and severity of the injury.
-Facial trauma may need immediate medical intervention as any lacerations to the scalp and face can result in significant bleeding.
+Thus, facial trauma may need immediate medical intervention as any lacerations to the scalp and face can result in significant bleeding.
 Later, you may need ongoing treatment and surgery.
-Common treatments and surgeries for facial and dental trauma include:
+In general, common treatments and surgeries for facial and dental trauma include:

 - Bone Grafting